ScalaWilliam/scalawilliam-git/README.md

 Branch names will be pre-allocated and can be cloned as well, with easy intructions.

 No more messing about in deciding what branch name to use - or using some funky scheme.
 Let the software decide.

+## Developing with iterations

+Use sbt-revolver command `re-start` to start the app in background.
+Use it again to restart it.

+Make change to source-code and it'll restart the app for you - using `~re-start`.